Privacy by Design: On the Formal Design and Conformance Check of Personal Data Protection Policies and Architectures: Introduction

-Although it might be the case that these privacy violation incidents are the result of ``intentional" neglegency due to the business model of the companies, however, from the technical perspective, to the best of our knowledge, there is not any formal model or systematic method to design privacy policies and architectures, as well as checking the compliance of existing services with the data protection rules.
-The main advantage of using formal or semi-formal approaches during the system design is that the compliance with the regulations can be confirmed based on mathematical methods, unlike informal reasoning.
+From the technical perspective, to the best of our knowledge, only a very limited number of works can be found in the literature that investigate the formal model or systematic method to design privacy policies and architectures, as well as facilitate compliance check of existing services with the current data protection rules.
+The main advantage of using formal approaches during the system design is that the compliance with the regulations can be confirmed based on mathematical proofs, unlike the error-prone informal reasoning.